 The Reading Room areas house the main book stock and our study spaces.
-Face coverings are required to be worn at all times.
+Face coverings are required when moving around inside the Library.
 There is currently a one way system in place around the Library - please ensure you follow this at all times while keeping a respectful distance from other users.

-Study spaces are currently available for resident students in the following areas:
+Study spaces will be available for resident students in the following areas:

-- War Memorial Library first floor - 8 spaces
+- War Memorial Library first floor (must be booked) - 8 spaces

-All study spaces are unreserved and are open 7am-2am daily.
-Face coverings must be worn at all times and available windows must be kept open to aid ventilation.
+All study spaces are open 7am-2am daily.
+All spaces are unreserved apart from the first floor of the War Memorial Library, where spaces must be booked using our booking system.
+Face coverings must be worn while moving around all rooms, but may be removed when seated.
+Available windows and doors must be kept open to aid ventilation, as per the signage in the rooms.
 For more information, see our Studying in the Library webpage.